 Using Connection Load Balancing Policies With IPv4 and IPv6

 Connection load balancing policies work with both IPv4 and IPv6.
-As far as the load balancing policies are concerned, the two protocols represent separate networks.
+As far as the load balancing policies are concerned, the two address families represent separate networks.
 If you want your load balancing policy to handle both IPv4 and IPv6 addresses, you must create separate sets of network addresses, load balancing groups, and rules for each protocol.
 When a client opens a connection to a node in the cluster, the addressing protocol it uses determines which set of rules Vertica consults when deciding whether and how to balance the connection.

-The Differences Between Connection Load Balancing Policies and Classic Connection Load Balancing
+Load Balancing Policies vs. Classic Load Balancing

 - In classic connection load balancing, you just enable the load balancing option on both client and server, and load balancing is enabled.
 There are more steps to implement load balancing policies: you have to create addresses, groups, and rules and then enable load balancing on the client.